1092394/Dissertation-A-Temporal-Network-Embedding-Method-with-Error-Bound/README.md

 # A Temporal Network Embedding Method with Error Bound
-This dissertation, supervised by Prof. Renaud Lambiotte, is submitted for the degree of MSc in Mathematical Modelling and Scientific Computing in the University of Oxford.
+This dissertation (in file DL_ATNMF_Corrected.pdf), supervised by Prof. Renaud Lambiotte, is submitted for the degree of MSc in Mathematical Modelling and Scientific Computing in the University of Oxford.
 This disseration proposed a new matrix-factorisation based embedding method for temporal (or dynamic) networks.
 The main results are

 1. **Theorem 6** (One Step Node Update of Normalised Adjacency Matrix)
 2. **Theorem 7** (One Step Edge Update of Normalised Adjacency Matrix)